VeritasJoker/scribbles/0shot-podcast/README.md

 Any folder ending with `2`: replication of original results

-Any folder ending with `3`: within-fold embeddings
+Any folder ending with `3`: within-fold embeddings (only have partial results, Mia should have all)